JayPing23/MusicDL/README.md

    pip install -r MusicDL/requirements.txt
    ```
 3. **Install [ffmpeg](https://ffmpeg.org/download.html)** and add it to your PATH (required for audio conversion).
+   - **Windows users:** Download the latest release from [gyan.dev/ffmpeg/builds](https://www.gyan.dev/ffmpeg/builds/).
+The "release essentials" build is usually sufficient for most users.
+See their site for details.
 4. **Create a Spotify app:**
    - Go to [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/)
    - Create an app and copy your `client_id` and `client_secret`.